cioos-siooc/metadata-entry-form/firebase-functions/functions/dataset-name.md

 - [ ] Abbreviations have been expanded upon at first mention
 - [ ] Abstract describes how, when, what, where, why of data collection and is limited to ~ 250 words

+#### DOI

+- [ ] A DOI has been drafted for this record
+- [ ] DOI has been updated via the form after review and changes to record
+- [ ] DOI has been manually edited on datacite fabrica
+- [ ] DOI status has been changed from Draft to Findable

 ### Spatial

 - [ ] Ensure that Depth or Height Positive is correctly selected